The Werewolf of Paris: Reception

 The Werewolf of Paris was a #1 New York Times bestseller upon publication.
 The thriller went through numerous printings of the clothbound first edition (pictured above right), now increasingly rare.
 It is rumored that Endore, suffering under the impact of the Great Depression, sold the manuscript outright to Farrar & Rinehart for a flat fee, thus receiving no additional royalties from its subsequent success.
 Given that Endore's next novel, Babouk (1934), was published by the leftist Vanguard Press, this story could have merit, although that work's revolutionary Haitian subject matter might simply have proven too controversial for Farrar & Rinehart.

 Anthony Boucher and J. Francis McComas, notable sci-fi and mystery writers in the 1940s and 1950s, described The Werewolf of Paris as a "superb blend of fantasy and psycho-pathology and history."
 Robert Bloch included The Werewolf of Paris on his list of favourite horror novels.
 Basil Copper described The Werewolf of Paris as "a well-written work of literature, as well as an exciting and carefully observed clinical study."
 More recently, Brian Stableford praised the book as "entitled to be considered the werewolf novel."
 In addition the Belgian writer, traslator, critic and demonologist Jacques Finné, in his introduction to the 1987 version of The Werewolf of Paris, commented "The Werewolf of Paris is to lycanthropic literature what Dracula of Bram Stoker is to vampirism: a classic."

 Film adaptations

 Despite the fact that Endore worked for Universal Studios, The Werewolf of Paris served as the basis for neither Werewolf of London (1935) nor The Wolf Man (1941).
-Hammer Film Productions' The Curse of the Werewolf (1961) was the first adaptation of the story, although now set in nineteenth-century Spain, with little of the novel's political content.
+Hammer Film Productions' The Curse of the Werewolf (1961) was the first adaptation of the story, although now set in eighteen-century Spain, with little of the novel's political content.
 Legend of the Werewolf (1975), set in nineteenth-century Paris, reflects aspects of the novel, but Endore is not credited.
 Even so, like Endore's fiction Legend of the Werewolf is sensitive to the hardships of the working classes and other victims (human and non-human) of social hierarchy.